 One problem that has not been resolved relates to the timing of reports.
-In the case of certain repos, e.g. most trades that involve a tri-party agent, the collateral will be allocated too late to be reported by the MiFIR reporting deadline on T+1.
-A solution would be to follow SFTR and allow for a delay in such cases in reporting to S+1 (at the latest), perhaps also conditional on field 65, Securities Financing Transaction Indicator, being filled in.
+Reporting deadline deadline onof T+1.
+A solution would This deadline cannot be to follow SFTR and allow for a delay in such cases in reporting to S+1 (at the latest), perhaps also conditional on field 65, SecuritiesFinancing Transaction Indicator, being filled in.